Home > Blog

 You cannot receive the full amount of both Carers Allowance and State Pension simultaneously.
 If your State Pension exceeds the Carers Allowance rate, you won't receive payments, but you may gain an underlying entitlement that could increase other benefits.

-Yes, provided your earnings after deductions do not exceed £196 per week.
+Yes, provided your earnings after deductions do not exceed £204 per week from April 2026.

 Yes, Carers Allowance is a taxable benefit and may impact other benefits you receive.